MartheUwir/alx-low_level_programming/README.md

 # alx-low_level_programming
-this is starting ojf my al
+this is starting of my alx journey